 Visit over 40 altars of remembrance presented in both traditional and contemporary ways, including a public altar where you are encouraged to participate by adding your own mementos and photos.

 The candlelight procession is only on November 2.
-Participants can purchase electronic candles at several locations, as seen on the map.
+Participants can purchase electronic candles at several locations.
 The procession symbolizes community unity and will proceed from the state park to El Campo Santo cemetery.

 We encourage visitors to come in Day of Dead costume or sugar skull face paint and add to the celebration!